 In Singapore, more than two young people aged 10 to 19 committed suicide every month in 2015*.
 This rate might not be the highest among all age groups, but remember, we are talking about teenagers who are not exposed to the pressures faced by adults at work, in their social life and even in relationships.
 Rates of teen depression and suicide have skyrocketed around the world, not just in Singapore.
+The World Health Organisation estimates that by 2020, mental illness will be one of the top five causes of death or disability among young people.
+Research from around the world also suggests that child depression and anxiety – and the substance abuse, self-harm, and suicide that often go with it – are now most common not among the lower echelons of society, but among children in families higher up the social ladder, where the pressure to compete is more intense.
 It’s not an exaggeration to describe the younger generation as being on the brink of the worst mental-health crisis in decades.

 Sadly, as a society, we have not learned the lesson and progressed from there.

 Don’t get us wrong.
 We are not suggesting that you should let your children slide into mediocrity.
 If your children have the capability to excel, by all means encourage them to chase after their dreams (even if it means getting good grades in the process).
 But grades alone do not define your child’s worth.
-If you agree (and you’re not alone, trust us), please take a minute or two to make a pledge to be a better parent on the guestbook below and help us to inspire change.
-Our future generations will thank you for that!
+Reared on someone else’s definition of success, with failure not an option, our children end up as a generation of worker bees who are masters at playing the system but devoid of personal spark.

 Your child’s worth is more than grades.
 Join our community and help to inspire change!